TedHusted/awake/awake.md/awake.md

 Ally: Yes, I think it will.
 Do you know any other jokes?

-###
+***

 Coming home from one of her rare days spent physically at the office, Elena calls out, “Tessa, did you hear that Pulse is going to license Ally?”

 “I’m in the kitchen.”

-Dropping into her chair, Elena whirs into the kitchen, where Tessa is preparing dinner.
+Dropping into her chair, Elena whirs into the kitchen.
+She finds Tessa preparing dinner.

 The design of the handicapable room is a clever merger of standing and sitting.
 The far corner cabinet on Elena’s right is higher than the other cabinets.
 It features a large turntable cabinet.
 The right counter is also tall enough so that Tessa can chop without bending.

 Along the back wall, there is an open space under the sink, where Elena can pull up and use the touchless faucet.
 Behind a partially closed bamboo blind, a view of their home office area peeks through an interior window.
-Left of the sink, there is a dishwasher and, filling the other corner, swing-out shelving.
+Left of the sink, there is a dishwasher and — filling the other corner — swing-out shelving.

 On the left side of the room, there is another pull-up counter with a built-in gas stovetop.
-Across from the stovetop, on the right side of room, a refrigerator with side-by-side clear glass doors.
+Across from the stovetop, on the right side of room, stands a refrigerator with side-by-side clear glass doors.

 Above the low cabinets are wide spacious shelves.
 If Elena leans forward, the shelves are accessible from the wheelchair.

- A counter separates the living area with the kitchen, with space for Elena to enter on the left.
+ A counter separates the living area with the kitchen.
+There is plenty of space for Elena to enter on the left.

 “Hello, anything good?”